Language: EN

 • ZeroDivisionError: Raised when attempting to divide by zero.

-• OverflowError: Raised when a numeric calculation exceeds the maximum limit allowed.
+• OverflowError: Raised when a numerical calculation exceeds the maximum limit allowed.

-• FloatingPointError: Raised when a floating-point operation fails.
+• FloatingPointError: Raised when an error occurs in a floating-point operation.

 Input/Output Operation Exceptions